numist/numi.st/projects/vfr/index.md

 First of all I discovered that the 929 FireBlade seems to have 2 pairs, just like all the other Hondas and not the 4 separate units as I have seen stated and as I mentioned in a previous post in response to Mohawk.
 So whoever wrote that is simply wrong. https://www.vfrdiscussion.com/index.php?/forums/topic/86822-rc362-4th-gen-fuel-injection-discussion/&do=findComment&comment=1075040
 Aha, I've been thinking along those lines too, using the VFR750's carbs and I believe an early Kawasaki 900/1000 (I forget which) had a similar injector rail with suitable injectors.
 I've not discounted it and will be looking into that and the MicroSquirt for a similar project to inject a CBX1000 (6 cylinder), but that's further down the line.
 For this VFR750 I kinda want to make it as Honda as possible, so priority will be to see if I can use the 800 parts.
 If I can't use those TBs, I'll look for alternative TBs and if that fails, then it's modify carb time and a different ECU.
-A guy in Germany has developed a build-it-yourself, advanced Multiple-MAP-sensor unit that uses an Arduino Nano to monitor four MAP sensors (one for each cylinder on his ZX-7R).
-The code loaded into the Arduino Nano looks at all four MAP sensor signals and determines which is pulling the most vacuum at any given microsecond.
-Then the Nano forwards that signal to a Digital-to-Analog converter which is wired into the MicroSquirt's main MAP sensor input.
-Also, the Nano knows which of the four MAP sensors is connected to cylinder #1, so whenever it sees that particular MAP sensor pull its highest vacuum it (the Nano) generates another digital output that mimics a camshaft position sensor (again out of the Nano as a digital signal, then through a DAC and on to the input on the MicroSquirt for camshaft position).
 Maybe triumph 675 throttle bodies?
 -->